-YOU MUST SUBMIT THE FOLLOWING: To avoid processing delays of your application, do not leave any sections blank.
+sections blank.
 Indicate items that do not apply with an N/A. Attach additional sheets to the application if more space is required.

-leted Application (ALL pages - blank pages marked NA) cation Fee ٠ Submit non-refundable \$816 application fee (\$544 for nonprofits or \$272 for pass-throughs) payable to the City of Hermosa Beach.
-Applications received without the application fee will not be reviewed and will be returned as incomplete. 🗹 Site P lan Include location of stages, tents, portable toilets, dumpsters, registration areas, fencing, barricades, bleachers, generators and all other items for your event.
+Application Fee Submit non-refundable \$816 application fee (\$544 for nonprofits or \$272 for pass-throughs) payable to the City of Hermosa Beach.
+Applications received without the application fee will not be reviewed and will be returned as incomplete.
+Site Plan Include location of stages, tents, portable toilets, dumpsters, registration areas, fencing, barricades, bleachers, generators and all other items for your event.
 Facilities, equipment placement, parking needs, ingress and egress routes and street closure requests must also be included.
 The City may require a certified Traffic Control Plan (TCP) should your event be approved.
 Please note that completion of the Beach Usage Map (p.
-14) does not qualify as a site plan. 🗹 Proof of Non-Profit Status Pending status does not qualify.
-Non-profit organizations must apply heir own name and not borrow the non-profit status of another entity.
-Non-Profit Designation Letter Current Copy of Form 990
+14) does not qualify as a site plan.
+Proof of Non-Profit Status Pending status does not qualify.
+Non-profit organizations must apply under their own name and not borrow the non-profit status of another entity. □ Non-Profit Designation Letter